cwnicoletti/ExhibitU/CONTRIBUTING.md

 # Contributing

-Pull requests are super awesome, if you have the time, I'd really love if you could create a pull request for Creatist!
+Pull requests are super awesome, if you have the time, I'd really love if you could create a pull request for Diamond Case!

 Here are some ways you can contribute: